Theorem V: Consciousness is a Special Kind of Reentrant Signaling State

 - a mental state of being aware of something (such as, he is conscious of the girl’s presence and her scent, or he is conscious of the pain in his body),

-- a mental state of being aware of and experiencing something, with the awareness of what the phenomenal characteristics are like occurring (such as consciousness is the awareness and experience of the vision, sound, emotion, and thought, with the awareness of what their phenomenal characteristics are like occurring), and
+- a mental state of being aware of and experiencing something with the awareness and experiences of what that something is like occurring (such as consciousness is the awareness and experience of the vision, sound, emotion, and thought with the awareness and experiences of what the vision, sound, emotion, and thought are like occurring), and

-In this theory, similar to the third meaning above, the term consciousness will be used to mean the composite of all conscious awareness and conscious experiences (with the awareness of what the phenomenal characteristics are like occurring) because they are the only mental phenomena that differentiate sentient beings from non-sentient beings and differentiate us from artificial intelligence.
-Without conscious awareness and conscious experiences (with the awareness of what the phenomenal characteristics are like occurring), even the most highly integrated and very capable brain will function just like a present-day computer or robot.
-For other authors, the opinions may be that the term consciousness should also include some other integrative/command functions (directing attention, maintaining attention, distributing information, creating awareness of self, making decisions, etc.), but then again, the opinions may vary on how many of them and exactly which ones of them are to be included .
-Therefore, as the term consciousness as defined above suffices in discussions in this theory, it will be used as the working definition in this theory.
-This definition can be considered the minimum definition of consciousness; the wider definition is possible but not needed in this theory.
-And, in this theory, when the mental processes that perform the integrative/command functions are to be referred to, they will be collectively referred to as the integration-center mental process.
+In this theory, the meaning of consciousness is similar to the third meaning above, that is, consciousness is the composite of all conscious awareness and conscious experiences – the composite that has the awareness and experiences of phenomenality (of what things are like) and that itself has phenomenality (manifests what it is like in the mind).
+This theory deals with consciousness in this meaning because consciousness in only this meaning is phenomenal consciousness, which differentiates sentient beings from non-sentient beings and differentiates us from artificial intelligence.
+Without having the awareness and experiences of phenomenality (of what things are like) and without the consciousness itself having phenomenality (manifesting what it is like in the mind), even the most highly integrated and very capable brain will function just like electronic processes in present-day computers/robots.
+For other authors, the opinions may be that the term consciousness should also include some other integrative/command functions (directing attention, maintaining attention, making information widely available, distributing information, sensory binding, creating awareness of self, making decisions, etc. [15,27-29]).
+But, then again, these functions can be set up even in today’s computers and robots – these functions do not differentiate us from current artificial intelligence (AI).
+Moreover, AI can even be better at these functions than we are, so these integrative/command functions are not the elements that make consciousness “phenomenal consciousness” as we experience it in our mind and do not make us different from computers, robots, or other AI.
+Also, the opinions may vary on how many of these functions and exactly which ones of them are to be included in the consciousness.
+Therefore, as the term consciousness as defined in the definition above is the one that differentiates us from computers, robots and other AI and suffices in discussions in this theory, it will be used as the working definition in this theory.
+This definition can be considered the minimum definition of consciousness; the wider definition that includes other functions is possible but not needed in this theory.
+And, in this theory, when the mental processes that perform the integrative/command functions are to be referred to, they will be collectively referred to as the integration-center mental process, not consciousness.

 6.2.
 Consciousness neural process

-As the consciousness mental process is a mental process, it cannot occur spontaneously by itself but must be part of some neural process (Theorem I).
+As the consciousness mental process is a mental process, it cannot occur alone by itself but must occur with some neural process (Theorem I).
 In this theory, this neural process will be called the consciousness neural process.
 From the properties of consciousness, it can be predicted that some important characteristics that the consciousness neural process and its circuit must have are as follows:

 - It must be an extensive network that connects with all neural processes that have qualia so that conscious awareness and experiences of all the qualia are possible.
-These qualia neural processes are important neural processes: all external sensory perception neural processes, many internal sensory perception neural processes, language neural processes, all cognitive and executive neural processes (thinking, reasoning, planning, deciding, etc.), emotion neural processes, volitional movement neural processes, etc. But it is not connected to or not connected in the way that conscious awareness and experiences can occur to the lower mental processes that perform more basic functions, such as mental processes in the basal ganglia, brainstem, or cerebellum, so there is no conscious awareness and experiences of the functions of these processes.
+These qualia neural processes are important neural processes: all external sensory perception neural processes, some internal sensory perception neural processes (mostly involved in the control of balance and volitional movement, and the perception of damage or dysfunction of internal organs), all the highest cognitive and executive neural processes (thinking, reasoning, planning, deciding, language processing, etc.), emotion neural processes, volitional movement neural processes, etc. But it is not connected to or not connected in the way that conscious awareness and experiences can occur to the lower mental processes that perform more basic functions, such as mental processes in the basal ganglia, brainstem, cerebellum, and autonomic nervous system, so there are no conscious awareness and experiences of the functions of these processes.

 - It must be able to read and/or synchronize with the neural processes that have qualia so that it can get information from them to process and then create the conscious awareness and experiences for these neural processes.